-Amounts owed to fellow group/subsidiary undertakings includes an unsecured non-instalment loan of £14,489,000 (2021: £14,312,000) from AB Mauri Netherlands European Holdings BV, a company within the Associated British Foods plc group.
-This is repayable on 25 August 2027 and attracts interest based on 6-month EURO LIBOR plus 0.5% (with a maximum rate payable of 0.5%).
-At the year end the rate payable was 0.5%.
+Amounts owed to fellow group/subsidiary undertakings includes an unsecured non-instalment loan of £14,742,414 (2022: £14,489,000) from AB Mauri Netherlands European Holdings BV, a company within the Associated British Foods plc group.
+There was an amendment on the loan on 1st December 2022 to extend the repayment date, meaning the loan is now classified as non-current in the current period.
+This is repayable on 25 August 2027 and attracts interest based on 6-month EURIBOR plus 0.5% (with a maximum rate payable of 0.5%).
+At the year end the rate payable was 4.453%.